 For more details on the Marathon Match format, click here

-There is a total $30,000 USD cash prize purse for this contest, 100 T-shirts, 5 stickers that have flown in space and 5 letters of recommendation. $25,000 USD is allocated for the final prizes and $5,000 are allocated for checkpoint prizes.
+There is a total $30,000 USD cash prize purse for this challenge, 100 T-shirts, 5 stickers that have flown in space and 5 letters of recommendation. $25,000 USD is allocated for the final prizes and $5,000 are allocated for checkpoint prizes.
 The contestants with the 10 highest non-zero final scores will be awarded the following prizes.

-One week after the start of the contest the first set of checkpoint prizes will be selected.
+One week after the start of the challenge the first set of checkpoint prizes will be selected.
 The contestants with the top 4 highest provisional scores (on the leader board) at that time will receive the prizes listed below.
-Then two weeks after the start of the contest, the second set of checkpoint prizes will be selected for the contestants with the 4 highest provisional scores at that time.
+Then two weeks after the start of the challenge, the second set of checkpoint prizes will be selected for the contestants with the 4 highest provisional scores at that time.
 See below for the exact date and time for the selection of the checkpoint winners.

 Each of the contestants with one of the top 100 final non-zero scores will win a NTL ISS Longeron T-Shirt.

 There will also be final bonus prizes for the top 5 final finishers.
 The 1st, 2nd, 3rd, 4th, and 5th place final winners will receive stickers from NASA which have actually orbited the Earth.
 These stickers were flown on Space Shuttle Endeavour, on mission STS-134, May 16, 2011.
-TopCoder will also provide a letter of reference for each of the 1st, 2nd, 3rd, 4th, and 5th place final winners describing their performance in the contest.
+TopCoder will also provide a letter of reference for each of the 1st, 2nd, 3rd, 4th, and 5th place final winners describing their performance in the challenge.
 These could be used to aid your job search, for applying for entry into a school or even for your astronaut application.